Herem (censure): Nezifah

 A milder form than either niddui or herem was the nezifah ban.
 (In modern Hebrew, nezifah generally means "a dressing-down" or "reading (someone) the riot act", i.e., a stern verbal rebuke.)
 This ban generally only lasted one day.
 During this time the offender dared not appear before him whom he had displeased.
 He had to retire to his house, speak little, refrain from business and pleasure, and manifest his regret and remorse.
 He was not required, however, to separate himself from society, nor was he obliged to apologize to the man whom he had insulted; for his conduct on the day of nezifah was sufficient apology.
 But when a scholar or prominent man actually pronounced the formal niddui on one who had slighted him, all the laws of niddui applied.
 This procedure was, however, much discouraged by the sages, so that it was a matter of proper pride for a rabbi to be able to say that he had never pronounced the ban of excommunication.
 Maimonides concludes with these words the chapter on the laws of excommunication:

-Since the Jewish Enlightenment
+Cases

+Arguably the most famous case of a herem is that of Baruch Spinoza, the seventeenth-century philosopher.

+Another renowned case is the herem the Vilna Gaon ruled against the early Hasidic movement in 1777 and then again in 1781, under the charge of believing in panentheism.

-Except in rare cases in the Haredi and Hasidic communities, herem stopped existing after the Haskalah, when local Jewish communities lost their political autonomy, and Jews were integrated into the gentile nations in which they lived.
+Except in rare cases in Haredi communities, herem stopped existing after the Haskalah, when local Jewish communities lost their political autonomy, and Jews were integrated into the gentile nations in which they lived.